Chartres (Centre-Val de Loire), France June 2024 (Tour 9)

 Vanya went for a short sleep that afternoon and I took the time to walk to and from the Chateau de Chenonceau (that’s about a 20 kilometre round trip) but because we had more wine tasting scheduled for that evening I didn’t have time to enter the Chateau itself.

-The wine tasting was fun (we went back to the same place I visited the previous afternoon ) and we came away with another couple of cases of white wine.
+The wine tasting was fun (we returned to the place I had visited the previous afternoon) and we came away with another couple of cases of white wine.
 Then it was off to find a restaurant in the centre of the town for dinner.
 Sod’s law, the wine served with our dinner that evening was a Monmousseau and Vanya hasn’t yet stopped telling me how much more she prefers it than the stuff I made her try earlier in the day at the Domaine Merleau.
 No matter, we had a great time sitting outside on a warm summer’s evening, eating huge buckets of Moules and listening to old music covers by a local combo (and, yes, drinking the finest wine I have experienced on the tour so far including the Pouilly Fume).

 Montrichard in the evening is enchanting…